-Cover design by Wing-Ip Ngan, ink design, inc.
+Cover design by Wing-Ip Ngan, ink design, inc. Illustration of the MIT.nano building by Wing-Ip Ngan, based on an illustration by Eric Keezer, MIT.

 Center spread: Campus map by MIT Department of Facilities and Wing-Ip Ngan, with ship by Marius Ursache.